Delay sought in ex-officers’ trial over George Floyd’s death

 “The timing of their motion seems curious to me,” Plunkett said.
 “The pandemic has been around for a while.”

-Thao’s lawyer, Robert Paule, did not immediately respond to a request for comment.
+Thao’s lawyer, Robert Paule, did not immediately respond to AP’s request for comment.